ThiagoHardt/thiago-hardt-portfolio/README.md

 5. After the message the page should be published.

 ### Forking
-If you want to fork the repository to your own GitHub account you can by clicking on the
+If you want to fork the repository to your own GitHub account you can by clicking on the se

 ## Credits